 Welcome to Naoko Abe's Homepage

-The 'Cherry' Ingram book is due to be published in March 2019.
+The 'Cherry' Ingram book is due to be published on 21 March.

 --The American version has a different title: The Sakura Obsession (by Knopt)

 Naoko gave a lecture to a sold-out Japan Society audience on 16th April, 2018, about Collingwood Ingram.
 The event was held at the Swedenborg Society in London.
 Click here for more details.

 Naoko talked about how Collingwood Ingram fell in love with Japanese cherry blossoms and went to Japan at the beginning of the 20th century to collect different varieties.
 Ingram's cherry collection in his garden in Benenden, Kent, was the world's largest at the time.
 Naoko also discussed the history of cherry blossoms in Japan and how the blossoms were used ideologically by the military government in the 1930s and during World War II.